 Methodology

-How we read a neighborhood.
+How we read a town.

-We score twelve signals per barrio: Local Authenticity, Tourism Saturation, Walkability, Remote Work Viability, Noise Profile, Social Energy, Infrastructure Confidence, Long-Term Livability, Investment Stability, Emotional Texture, Cultural Density, and Trajectory Confidence.
+We score twelve signals per NWA town: Local Authenticity, Tourism Saturation, Walkability, Remote Work Viability, Noise Profile, Social Energy, Infrastructure Confidence, Long-Term Livability, Investment Stability, Emotional Texture, Cultural Density, and Trajectory Confidence.
 Each signal is banded into one of three levels — Low, Medium, High — and accompanied by a confidence indicator from one to three dots.
 That is the entire scoring system.

 Why bands, not numbers.

-A neighborhood is not a stock price.
+A town is not a stock price.
 There is no measurement on this site that we can give you to three significant figures without lying about the precision we have.
 We could publish "Walkability: 87.4 / 100" and it would look like a measurement and it would not be one.
 Bands are honest.
-A walkability score of "High" means we have observed and tested enough that we are willing to put the neighborhood in the top third of the city, and we are not willing to say more than that.
+A walkability score of "High" means we have observed and tested enough that we are willing to put the town in the top third of NWA, and we are not willing to say more than that.
 The confidence dots tell you how much evidence sits behind the band.
 One dot means founder observation only.
 Three dots means observation plus multiple data sources plus local interviews.
 We will tell you which dots a signal has, every time.

-What feeds each signal.
+What feeds each signal in NWA.

 What we get wrong.